codepumpkin/DesignPatterns/README.md

 # Learn Design Patterns in Java with CodePumpkin

+This repository is maintaing java code for all the design pattern articles written at **[codepumpkin.com](http://codepumpkin.com)**

+Design Patterns is general repeatable solution to a commonly occurring problem in software design.
+Rather we should call it a solution template as it will provide the standard to implement the solution not the code directly.

+They are divided into three categories

+## 1. Creational Design Patterns
+Creational design patterns deal with the creation of object in the best possible way in the specific situation.​ Some of the creational design patterns are as follow:

+  1. Singleton Design Pattern
+  1. Factory Design Pattern
+  1. Abstract Factory Design Pattern
+  1. Builder Design Pattern
+  1. Prototype Design Pattern
+  1. Object Pool Design Pattern

+Structural Design Patterns:  Structural design patterns  provide different ways to create class structure.
+Some of the structural design patterns are as follow:
+Bridge Design Pattern
+Facade Design Pattern
+Proxy Design Pattern
+Composite Design Pattern
+Decorator Design Pattern
+​Adapter Design Pattern

+Behavioral Design Pattern: Behavioral design patterns provide solution for the bettern interaction between objects and how to provide loose couplings and flexibility to extend.
+Some of the behavioral design patterns are as follow:
+Mediator Design Pattern
+Iterator Design Pattern
+Strategy Design Pattern
+Command Design Pattern
+Interpreter Design Pattern
+Observer Design Pattern

 ## What is CodePumpkin?

 **[CodePumpkin](http://codepumpkin.com)** is a blog that will help you to learn and refresh your knowledge on Core Java, Data Structures, algorithms and Design Patterns.